Paperz-org/penta/docs/docs/guides/routers.md

 # Routers

 Real world applications can almost never fit all logic into a single file.

-**Django Ninja** comes with an easy way to split your API into multiple modules using Routers.
+**Penta** comes with an easy way to split your API into multiple modules using Routers.

 Let's say you have a Django project with a structure like this:

 ```
 ├── myproject